5 Reasons Waterloo Region Is A Major Economic Hub

 Waterloo Region is projected to outpace population growth in Ontario over the next 15 years.
 Currently, city limits in Kitchener are capped with most raw land already slated for development.
 Both the provincial and municipal “Official Plan” calls for urban infill and densification.
 Such growth will naturally place pressure on residential real estate values.
 The next 15-20 years could prove financially advantageous to homeowners as steady growth in value is expected.

 This is a brokerage report from Benjamins Realty on residential real estate in the Waterloo Region.
-It includes reflections on values, inventory, and market guidance for the mid-summer 2024 real estate market
+It includes reflections on values, inventory, and market guidance for the late Fall early Winter of the 2024 real estate market